emidec/emidec.github.io/_pages/cybersafety.md

 {% include base_path %}

+***

-This page provides a non-exxaustive list of my publications related to understanding and countering **cybersafety** and other socio-technical issues.
+This page provides a non-exxaustive list of my publications related to understanding and countering **cybersafety**, online harms, other socio-technical issues.
 For each entry, a link to an open-access version of the paper is also provided.

 ***